 On Feb.
 21, Colombia’s Constitutional Court delivered a groundbreaking decision for reproductive rights.
-The country’s top court voted in a 5-4 ruling to decriminalize abortion for up to 24 weeks of pregnancy, delivering another victory for the Marea Verde, or Green Wave in Latin America—a movement that has caused landmark reforms which deliver greater reproductive rights to women, such as decriminalizing abortion in countries like Argentina and Mexico.
+The country’s top court voted in a 5-4 ruling to decriminalize abortion for up to 24 weeks of pregnancy, delivering another victory for the Marea Verde, or Green Wave in Latin America—a movement that has caused landmark reforms that deliver greater reproductive rights to women, such as decriminalizing abortion in countries like Argentina and Mexico.

 The path toward achieving reproductive justice in Colombia has taken a rapid upward trajectory during the past few decades.
 Prior to 2006, the country pushed forth an absolute ban on abortions.
 This ban was overruled in 2006 and women were then allowed to seek abortions solely in cases of fetal abnormality, incest, and rape, or if the pregnancy posed a threat to their life or health.
 However, even with this ban, there were still 450,000 illegal abortions performed in Colombia each year and abortions continued to be highly illegal, unsafe, and unequal, according to the Guttmacher Institute.
 Unsafe abortions were also the leading cause of maternal mortality, with an estimated 132,000 cases of abortion complications and 70 deaths occurring from unsafe abortions each year in Colombia.
 In addition, low-income and rural women faced the most barriers in accessing safe and legal abortions.
 In Colombia, the poorest women still have the widest gap between actual and wanted fertility and thus have around one more child than they wanted to have.
 The estimated cost of a legal abortion in Colombia where the practitioners utilized the dilation and curettage method was USD $200, affecting low-income women’s access to abortions and causing them to turn to clandestine forms of abortion.
 Half of all abortions performed in Colombia use the drug misoprostol, which can lead to a high rate (32%) of complications, such as incomplete abortion or heavy bleeding, when it is handled by someone who is not knowledgeable about the drug.